The Secret Diaries of Miss Anne Lister: Reception

 In its BBC broadcast, The Secret Diaries of Miss Anne Lister drew 1.878 million viewers (7.8%) and 50,000 more, simultaneously, on BBC HD.
 Critics gave a mixed response to the drama.

 The Daily Telegraph's John Preston was positive about the film and particularly praised Maxine Peake's acting.
 He said, "Peake is an extraordinary actress – both intensely human in her vulnerability and intensely disquieting [...] veering between predatory seductiveness and agonised self-pity."
 For The Scotsman, Andrea Mullaney gave a mixed review.
-She praised Peake's "excellent" and "fiery" performance and said that "played [Lister] with great energy, her small, alert face full of expression and emotion".
-She said, though, that the story "should have been more gripping than it was" but that script "wobbled around" and was too lengthy.
+She praised Peake's "excellent" and "fiery" performance and said that she "played [Lister] with great energy, her small, alert face full of expression and emotion".
+She said, though, that the story "should have been more gripping than it was" but that the script "wobbled around" and was too lengthy.

 Writing for Metro, Keith Watson called the film "mesmerising and liberating".
 He praised Peake's performance and enjoyed the contrast between her scenes of "pushing politeness to its limits" and "snatching carnal ecstasy".
 In a review of British television programmes broadcast that week, Euan Ferguson of The Observer called the film the "drama of the week" and said that it "gripped, and haunted, and was beautifully and cleverly played".

 Sarah Dempster in The Guardian was unimpressed with the film, criticising the "misery" and "gloom" and said that "Peake's presence in a production is not generally conducive to LOLZ."
 Rachel Cooke gave a somewhat negative review for the New Statesman, criticising the overemphasis on Lister's sex-life and the parts of her life missing from the script.
 She said that the story would not have received any attention if not for the lesbianism of the main character.
 She said that Peake, "a wonderful actor", was "especially weird" and her characterisation of Lister was "rapacious and cocky, petulant and manipulative".
 She praised Susan Lynch, playing Lister's friend Tib, as "excellent".
 Overall, she said the film was "sex-obsessed, reductionist stuff".